 Sifnos

-Sifnos is one of the Cyclades islands, having the fame of a place where gourmets can enjoy Greek cuisine at its best.
 One of the island`s secrets is that almost all meals are cooked in clay pots and it is not accidental that the earliest samples of pottery were found exactly here.
-Although the meals and delicious sweets and cookies are typical for the rest Cyclades islands as well, they have a specific taste in Sifnos, maybe due to local spices or recipe variations.
+Although the meals and delicious sweets and cookies are typical for the rest of the Cyclades as well, they have specific taste in Sifnos, maybe due to local spices or recipe variations.

-Sifnos is not very big in size but large part of it is mountainous, and roads between the villages are steep and curving.
-The capital of the island is Apollonia, a beautiful old village 6 km away from the sea, built on three hills.
-It is almost merged with the neighbor village of Artemonas and both are great places for a walk, with numerous tiny squares and streets in the pure Cycladic combination of white, blue and pink.
-The old capital of Sifnos is Kastro, a quiet village on the east coast, built on a steep rock above the sea.
-In Kastro you can visit the church of the Seven Martyrs which is typically seen on photos from the island.
+Sifnos is not very big in size but large part of it is mountainous and not populated, and roads are steep and curved.
+The capital of the island is Apollonia, a beautiful old village 6 km away from the sea.
+It is almost merged with the neighbor village of Artemonas and both are great places for a walk, with numerous tiny squares and alleys in the pure Cycladic combination of white, blue and pink.

-Ferries arrive at the port of Kamares which is set in a deep gulf and developed as a resort, with a long beach organized with beach bars, sunbeds and parasols.
-Other coastal settlements are Vathy, Platis Gialos, Faros and Chrisopigi, all on the south coast, with sandy beaches and shallow water around the shore.
-The only settlement in the north part (which is not populated at all since it is part of Natura 2000) is Cherronissos, a small fishing port with a couple of tavernas and a pebbly beach.
-Sifnos is not quite abundant in beaches but the ones it has are pretty beautiful and enough to take in the tourists and even provide some privacy, such as Vroulidia and Poulati.
-The latter is a rocky place accessible via a small path and suitable for snorkeling.
+The port of Kamares is the largest seaside resort of the island, with a long beach with beach bars, sunbeds and parasols.
+Smaller and calmer coastal settlements are Vathy, Platis Gialos, Faros and Chrisopigi, all on the south coast.
+The only settlement in the north part (which is not populated at all since it is part of Natura 2000) is Cherronisos, a small fishing port with a couple of tavernas and a tiny strip of sand.

 - The charming villages of Kastro, Apollonia and Artemonas